dougwyu/screenforbio-mbc-uk_ponds/README.md

-# ScreenForBio metabarcoding pipeline for Ailaoshan
+# ScreenForBio metabarcoding pipeline for the UK_Ponds project

 A fork of the ScreenForBio metabarcoding pipeline originally published in: